Skip to main content

 The HPA axis is the biological substrate of your stress experience.
 Chronic physical, nutritional, or psychological stress leads to its sustained activation.
 The hypothalamus releases corticotropin-releasing factor (CRF), which signals the pituitary to release adrenocorticotropic hormone (ACTH).
 ACTH then stimulates the adrenal glands to secrete cortisol.

-In a healthy system, performs its functions and then engages a negative feedback loop, signaling the hypothalamus and pituitary to halt further secretion.
+In a healthy system, cortisol performs its functions and then engages a negative feedback loop, signaling the hypothalamus and pituitary to halt further secretion.
 Chronic stress disrupts this feedback mechanism, leading to a state of dysregulation characterized by altered cortisol output, which can manifest as elevated, depleted, or rhythmically abnormal levels.

 This dysregulation has far-reaching consequences.
 It alters the balance of key neurotransmitters, increasing excitatory glutamate activity while decreasing inhibitory GABA activity, contributing to feelings of anxiety and hypervigilance.
 It also directly impacts metabolic function by promoting insulin resistance and visceral fat storage.